Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 </div>

 4. Where will the file be stored?
-    - This decision should be based on guidelines laid out in your style guide (see Chapter \@ref(style)) and your applicable data security documents and agreements (i.e., data management plan, data security plan, research protocol).
+    - This decision should be based on guidelines you've laid out in both your data storage documentation (see Chapter \@ref(store)), which will be based on both data security guidelines, as well as your style guide rules.

 5. How will files be named?
     - While your tool may provide a name for your file, it may need to be renamed something more meaningful based on your style guide rules (e.g., `projecta_w1_stu_svy_raw_2023-09-01.csv`).
 Most importantly, name your files consistently across data sources and waves.